Southern Illinois University

 During my junior year (1965), I was accepted into a summer-long ecological research program, sponsored by the National Science Foundation, at the Mountain Research Station of the University of Colorado's Institute of Arctic and Alpine Research.
 Weekdays took me above timberline, assisting with a floristic survey of plant life on the alpine tundra of Niwot Ridge (at left).

-I especially appreciated my introduction to moss campion, alpine forget-me-not, and other alpine tundra "belly-plants," so called because one needed to lie prone to appreciate them.
+I especially appreciated my introduction to moss campion, alpine forget-me-not, and other alpine tundra "belly-plants," so called because properly admirng them called for lying down on one's belly.
 A single plant might be over a century old, yet form a cushion only few inches across and just an inch or so tall.

 Weekends were free for ad lib tramping about the surrounding landscape, including two visits to the top of Kiowa Peak (in the background of photo at left).
 All summer long, Navajo Peak (image at right, also in the distance just right of the weather-instrument box in the photo at left) stood as a challenge on the Continental Divide at the west end of Niwot Ridge.
 On our last weekend of the summer, an overnight hike with one companion took us to its summit.
 Standing there, at 13,409 feet, was literally the highpoint for my entire lifetime.